simonhasan/microbit-data-logging-2023-12-03/markdown-files/octopus-micropython.md

 ### Step 3: Import the Modules

-Import the necessary modules with `import log` and `from octopus import LIGHT` as demonstrated below:
+Import the necessary modules that are not preloaded with `import log` and `from octopus import Potentiometer` as demonstrated below:

 ```python
 # Imports go at the top